siva-123-hash/realmeWebsite/README.md

 Therefore, if you look though my **git commit submit history** I tried to make clear documentation of each changes made throughout the development process.

 # Lessons Learned
-I learned a lot building this application.
-More importantly is git commit documentation, as if I was connecting from a branch into a main development repo.
-Getting used to clearly documenting every changes made is something difficult.
+I learned a lot building this application more importantly git commit documentation.
+I was connecting from a branch into a main development repo and getting used to clearly documenting after every change I made was a learning process.

+Alternatively, theres a lot of other lessons a learned, but to mention a few:

+1. Javascript functions, HTML DOM and Browser BOM.
+(Specifically the product pages, product images & changing the product image color for the correct product colour)